 I am a Chartered and registered Clinical Psychologist who will tailor my therapeutic approach to your needs, working alongside you to help you work towards improving your quality of life and achieve your therapy goals.
 I have been working in the field of psychology for over 10 years.
-I specialise in assessment, diagnosis and intervention for the neurodevelopment conditions Attention Deficit Hyperactivity Disorder (ADHD) and Autistic Spectrum Conditions (ASC) in older adolescents (16+) and adults alongside assessment and psychological therapy for children, adolescents and adults with psychological difficulties.
+I specialise in assessment and diagnosis for the neurodevelopment conditions Attention Deficit Hyperactivity Disorder (ADHD) and Autistic Spectrum Conditions (ASC) in older adolescents (16+) and adults.

 I am always more than happy to discuss your care or treatment needs in advance of booking an appointment.
 If you are thinking about making an appointment for an initial consultation, you are welcome to contact me with any questions you may have with no obligation to commit to therapy.

 I am registered with the Health and Care Professionals Council (HCPC) and my pin number is PYL3982.
-I am a Chartered member of the British Psychological Society (BPS) as well as a member of the Division of Clinical Psychology including the Faculty of Children, Young People and their Families; the Faculty of Clinical Health Psychology and the Faculty for the Psychology of Older People.
+I am a Chartered member of the British Psychological Society (BPS) as well as a member of the Division of Clinical Psychology.
 I have previously worked in the education and banking sectors before my current role working in the NHS.

 How long will I need to see you for?